Are There Dangers Associated Methoxamine Use?

 Side Effects

 Like many drugs, methoxamine comes with a list of side effects.
 Some side effects are uncomfortable but tolerable, while others can be life-threatening.
-Side effects of the drug include:
+Side effects of the drug include:3

-Methoxamine has been illicitly sold over the Internet as a white powder since 2010.
+Methoxamine has been illicitly sold online as a white powder since 2010.

 The main psychedelic effects of the drug are hallucinations, depersonalization, and dissociation from the body.